 Really good.
 End of discussion?
 Well kind of, they are really good.
 Better than we thought.
 We had tried some of those where the wire goes behind your neck, but they were not as good as these.
 You do forget them are in your ears.
 The Hey Siri does have a response, though others say it doesn’t.
 When you say “Hey Siri”, it goes a bit quiet, as those he/she is listening to you.
 But you don’t need to wait for it.
 Just say “Hey Siri turn it up” and it will go quiet…. then increase volume.
 So while this new chip is meant to be quick – god knows how slow it was before as this is not that quick.

 I am a big fan of bass.
 Got some Beats headphones (wired) and they are pretty bassy, but you ears do get hot after just 20 mins or so.
-I had some JBL earphones from Amazon – here’s a link that opens in a new window.
+I had some JBL earphones from Amazon.
 These had no bass.
 They went back.

 These Airpod 2 DO have bass.
 So far, I am impressed.